solana-developers/solana-depin-examples/README.md

 ### [Solana-bar](./solana-bar/README.md)

 This example shows how to use Solana Pay transaction requests to sell liquids decentralized using a 5V pump.
 It comes with a full walkthrough from start to finish.
-Hardware requirements, how to attach the cables and the full scource code.
+Hardware requirements, how to attach the cables and the full source code.
 Take the liquid dispenser to the beach or a party and start selling holy water to your friends.